 - Glass top Stove – Many new glass top stoves are now able to support the weight of a pressure canner.
 However, a canner like the dual gauge All American may still be too heavy for a glass top stove.

-- Pressure Canner Size – Pressure canners come in various sizes.
+- Size – Pressure canners come in various sizes.
 Determine which is best based on the amount of pressure canning done yearly.

 Selecting the Best Pressure Canner

-Buying a pressure canner is an investment.
-A pressure canner is a tool that will feed your family for many years to come.
+Buying a pressure canner is an investment which will feed your family for many years to come.
 Choosing the right pressure canner is about preference.
 Determine how much to spend, and the size of the canner needed.
 The final decision will be choosing between a dial, weighted, or dual-gauge canner.

 Pressure Canners – Dial Gauge

 Call it control, but I find comfort in knowing the pressure inside the canner.
-The ability to visually see how much pressure is being held during the canning process via the dial gauge can soothe the nerves of many newbies.
+The ability to visually see how much pressure is being held during the canning process via the dial gauge soothes the nerves of many newbies.

 The amount of pressure is regulated by adjusting the heat up and down with the stoves’s burner knob, allowing for the ability to raise or lower the pressure within the canner.
 Dial gauge canners have more flexibility when dealing with altitude adjustments, allowing for smaller increments when adjusting the psi (pounds per square inch).